cyberiums/cyberdoc/docs/_signup-and-start/signup-studio-account.md

 ---
-title: Signup for Operations Account
+title: Signup for Frontend Account
 sort_key: A
 ---